yveskerwyn/jumpscale/1-bootstrap.md

 ## Prepare

 - Create your ItsYou.online user profile
-- Logon to an OpenvCloud environment using your ItsYou.online credentials
+- Create an API key (application ID + secret) on your ItsYou.online profile
-- Contact an OpenvCloud adminstrator to grant access to an OpenvCloud account
+- Request access to an OpenvCloud account by contacting an OpenvCloud account administrator
+- Logon to the OpenvCloud environment using your ItsYou.online credentials
-- Create a "bootstrap" cloud space on be-gen-1
+- Create a "bootstrap" cloud space using the OpenvCloud account
 - Create a "bootstrap" virtual machine in this "bootstrap" cloud space
 - Create a port forward for port 22 on the "bootstrap" VM